Scenarios

 Looping

-We use the loop() method to add a scenario to a question when constructing it, passing it a ScenarioList.
-This creates a list containing a new question for each scenario that was passed.
-Note that we can optionally include the scenario key in the question name as well; otherwise a unique identifies is automatically added to each question name.
+We use the loop() method to add scenarios to a question when constructing the question.
+This method takes a ScenarioList and returns a list of new questions for each scenario that was passed.
+We can optionally include the scenario key in the question name as well as the question text.
+This allows us to control the question names when the new questions are created; otherwise a number is automatically added to the original question name in order to ensure uniqueness.
+Note that we do not include the scenario. prefix when looping.

 For example: